How To Enable Dark Mode on Safari

-Can I enabled Dark Mode with Mozilla Firefox on my Mac?
+Can I enable Dark Mode with Mozilla Firefox on my Mac?

 Ease the Strain on Your Eyes

-Reading texts all night long can cause migraines and sore eyes and unpleasant muscle strain, so it’s always best you switch to the Dark Mode during the night time.
+Reading texts all night long can cause migraines, sore eyes, and unpleasant muscle strain; switching to Dark Mode is a great option.
 Your eyes will be grateful, and you will be able to focus for longer periods.
 Who doesn’t want to increase productivity while keeping themselves healthy?